 The contract for Stage 3, the northern section has been awarded to BMD Construction Pty Ltd (WA) for $1.9 million.
 Works will involve construction and realignment of a 1.5 km long section of road, intersection improvements at Callan Way and drainage works.
 Construction including relocation of Western Power, Telstra and Water Corporation services is due to commence in January and be completed by mid-2017.

 Planning was undertaken in 1995 to identify a suitable route through the Narrogin town-site for traffic travelling north-south.
 The route selected, now known as Narrogin Link Road, would remove heavy traffic from the existing Federal Street within the CBD and built up residential areas.

 We have undertaken extensive environmental investigation and consultation with local environmental groups and government agencies in the development of the project.

-The northern and southern sections have been realigned and designed to minimise impacts on bushland as far as practical, following consultation with the Department of Parks and Wildlife and the Commonwealth Department of the Environment.
+The project has been designed to minimise impacts on bushland, following consultation with the Department of Environmental Regulation and the Commonwealth Department of the Environment.

 The project will deliver key benefits including:

 The final phase (Stage 3) of the project involves the construction of:

 The project works will be managed by our Wheatbelt region.